Uniform and $L^q$-Ensemble Reachability of Parameter-dependent Linear Systems: Uniform ensemble reachability

-\begin{remark} Note that for a finite parameter set $\p := \{\theta_1, \dots, \theta_N\}$ the uniform ensemble reachability problem of the pair $(J,B)$ boils down to a standard interpolation problem which can be solved exactly even for single input systems (if $b_n \neq 0$). \end{remark}
+Note that the Hermite indices of a pair $(A,B)$ are not invariant under input permutations.
+That is, {if} $P\in \C^{m\times m}$ be a permutation matrix, then the Hermite indices of $(A,B)$ and $(A, BP)$ do not coincide in general. {This degree of freedom could be helpful sometimes.}

 We close this section with two examples.
-The first one illustrates that, in contrast to linear finite-dimensional systems, it is reasonable to consider parameter-dependent systems with more inputs than state variables, i.e. where $m > n$.
+The first one illustrates that, in contrast to parameter-independent linear systems, it is of course reasonable to consider the case $m > n$ because $n$ is no longer the dimension of the state space.

-\begin{example} Let $\p =[-1,1]$ and consider the pair $(a,B) \in C_{1,2}(\p)$ defined by
+\begin{example} Let $\p =[-1,1]$ and consider the pair $(a,B) \in C(\p)\times C_{1,2}(\p)$ defined by